-

 Generally speaking, the offset feature is only available on variable rate home loans (although some lenders offer an offset feature on selected fixed rate home loans).

 Some people may have their pay deposited straight into their offset account and treat it as an everyday transaction account.
 Others may use their offset as a savings account for things like holidays or renovations – or for less exciting purposes like setting aside money for their tax bill.
+Some lenders may allow multiple offset accounts to be linked to a loan.
+Currently, an eligible ANZ home loan can only be linked to one offset account, and vice versa.

 Offset account v normal savings account